Judicial Campaign Fundraising Period

 - June 29, 2022, for candidates who lost in the primary election.

 - September 21, 2022, for candidates who lost in the primary runoff election.

 - March 8, 2023, for candidates who last appeared on the ballot in the general election.

-2019 Judicial District Populations.
+2021 Judicial District Populations (based on the 2020 census data).
 The restrictions in the Judicial Campaign Fairness Act include contribution and expenditure limits, which may vary according to the population of the judicial district.

 Other Restrictions.
 Candidates and officeholders subject to the Judicial Campaign Fairness Act are subject to various campaign finance restrictions that do not apply to nonjudicial candidates and officeholders.
 For more information, see the Campaign Finance Guide for Judicial Candidates and Officeholders.